4 Britons who were detained in Afghanistan are released by the Taliban

 “The U.K. government regrets this episode,” it added.

 The Foreign Office didn’t provide details on who the four were or what laws they allegedly broke.
-It wasn’t immediately clear if the four were still in Afghanistan or returning to the U.K.

 Scott Richards, co-founder of the U.K.-based nonprofit Presidium Network, which was involved in negotiations to help secure the Britons’ release, said one of the four was Kevin Cornwell, who had been working with the United Nations in a medical capacity.